adekunleoajayi/adekunleoajayi.github.io/index.md

 <p style='text-align: justify;'>
 I am Adekunle Ajayi, and I am currently a senior software engineer at Talend.
+You are welcome to my page.
 If you are interested in my CV, kindly check my <a href=" https://www.linkedin.com/in/adekunle-ajayi/" target="_blank">profile</a> on LinkedIn.</p>